Implementing AES-256 for Serialized Data at Rest in DSCSA-Compliant Supply Chains

 DSCSA interoperability mandates require that serialized identifiers—GTIN, serial number, lot/batch, and expiration date—remain instantly accessible to authorized trading partners while remaining cryptographically isolated from unauthorized access.
 The National Institute of Standards and Technology (NIST) endorses AES (including 256-bit keys) for protecting sensitive data at rest under SP 800-111 and SP 800-175B.
 However, algorithm selection alone does not guarantee regulatory compliance.
 The cryptographic boundary must be carefully mapped against the broader DSCSA Compliance Architecture & Standards Mapping to ensure encryption implementations do not fracture EPCIS event structures, introduce unacceptable latency to VRS query responses, or obstruct suspect product investigation workflows.

 For pharmaceutical serialization workloads, AES-256-GCM (Galois/Counter Mode) has emerged as the industry standard.
-Unlike legacy CBC modes, GCM provides authenticated encryption, generating an integrity authentication tag alongside the ciphertext.
+Unlike legacy CBC modes, GCM provides authenticated encryption, generating a 16-byte integrity authentication tag alongside the ciphertext.
 This capability is critical for DSCSA compliance: any unauthorized modification of a serialized record at rest will fail authentication during decryption, immediately flagging potential data tampering and triggering compliance alerts.
 The cryptographic design must enforce three non-negotiable parameters:

 • Key Isolation: AES-256 keys must be provisioned and managed via FIPS 140-2/3 validated Hardware Security Modules (HSMs) or cloud-native Key Management Services (KMS).
 Keys must never be hardcoded, cached in plaintext, or stored alongside encrypted payloads.